garzaa/dnd/brightvale/items/rose's notes.md

 1. Beetroot from a farm with an uprooted sapling
 2. Blood from a rock
 3. A lumpy club
-4. Storm-forged wood
+4. Haunted wood
-5. A rose's thorn
+5. A shapechanger's thorn